iterative/dvc.org/static/docs/user-guide/external-outputs.md

 4. SSH;
 5. HFDS;

-In order to specify an external output for your stage use usual '-o' and '-O' keys with URLs pointing to your desired files.
-For cached external outputs (specified using '-o') you will need to setup an external cache location, that will be used by dvc to store versions of your external file.
-Non-cached external outputs(specified using '-O') do not require external cache to be setup.
+In order to specify an external output for your stage use usual `-o` and `-O` keys with URLs pointing to your desired files.
+For cached external outputs (specified using `-o`) you will need to setup an external cache location, that will be used by dvc to store versions of your external file.
+Non-cached external outputs(specified using `-O`) do not require external cache to be setup.

 ## Examples